Baby Not Eating Food – Reasons and Feeding Tips

 When your baby turns 6 months old, he/she will be ready to be introduced to solid foods.
 If your little one eats, you will be proud, but most babies do not accept the transition swiftly.
 Although babies enjoy the fact that they are doing something new, when they start eating solids, it’s a messy process and involves a lot of tantrums and confusion.
 Babies do explore new flavours, new textures, etc., but, sometimes, they will refuse food too!
 But, there’s nothing to worry as there are many reasons why your baby will not eat, and you do not need to rush him/her to the doctor just yet.
 In this article, we shall discuss some of the reasons why your baby is refusing his/her food and also provide tips to feed your baby.
 Read on to know more.

 Video: How to Make Your Baby Eat Well?

 Reasons Your Baby Is Not Eating Well

 It can be troubling when you see that your baby isn’t eating properly.
-He/she wouldn’t be able to tell you what is bothering and make it difficult for you to deduce the cause.
-Here are the possible reasons why your baby could be refusing food:
+He/she wouldn’t be able to tell you what is bothering you and make it difficult for you to deduce the cause.
+Here are the possible reasons why baby not eating food.

 1. Too Many Fluids